JeppeKlitgaard/jeppe.science/content/books/introduction.md

 try to collect entirely for my own benefit and amusement while they're still lucid.

-Reviews still to be written:
+Notes still to be written:
 - The Long Dark Tea-Time of the Soul
 - The Salmon of Doubt
 - Slaughterhouse-Five